ETUI/BOE/README.md

 		console.log( foo.hello() );
 		console.log( foo.bar().hello() );

+Object.prototype.shadow(deepClone): Persudo clone, return a new object which its __proto__ point to the original object.

+* deepClone: default to false, true to indicate clone sub objects and functions as well.

 ###String

-String.prototype.toUpperCase(): similiar to the original toUpperCase(), the only difference is it allow you to specify the a range.
+String.prototype.toUpperCase(): Similar to the original toUpperCase(), the only difference is it allow you to specify the a range.

 * startIndex: Start index of upper casing
 * endIndex: End index of upper casing

-String.prototype.toLowerCase(): similiar to the original toLowerCase(), the only difference is it allow you to specify the a range.
+String.prototype.toLowerCase(): Similar to the original toLowerCase(), the only difference is it allow you to specify the a range.

 * startIndex: Start index of upper casing
 * endIndex: End index of upper casing

-String.prototype.format(): similiar to c# String.format(), replace {N}, with the argument on index N.
+String.prototype.format(): Similar to c# String.format(), replace {N}, with the argument on index N.

-String.prototype.trim(): shim of the original ecmascript method, see ecmascript spec pls
+String.prototype.trim(): Shim of the original ecmascript method, see ecmascript spec pls